Shopify Shipping 101: How to Optimize Shopify Shipping Rates

 Renting warehouse space has never been easier.
 Now, you can use an on-demand warehousing service like Flexe which allows you to store products in one or more warehouses under a short-term contract.
 Flexe supports your growth, since you can start with one location and grow into many.
 There are no long-term leases and a single set of terms for all providers.

 If you do sell on Shopify, starting in August you’ll be able to save multiple sender and return addresses to help you manage products in multiple locations.
 That way, you can manage inventory in your warehouse locations with a seamless fulfillment process.

 Compare Rates in Real Time With a Shopify Shipping App

 After you’ve done your research and prepped your packages, you’ll still want to compare rates with each package you ship.

 Find a Shopify shipping app that lets you compare Shopify shipping rates in real time between international, national, and regional carriers.
 That way, you can have peace of mind that you’re getting the best rate with every package.

 Shippo is a multi-carrier shipping software that lets you compare shipping rates for more than 55 carriers worldwide.
 With Shippo, you can also manage orders, automatically send tracking information, and seamlessly process returns.

 Shippo will support Shopify’s multiple locations functionality once it’s launched.
-With Shippo, you can opt for the Pay As You Go plan that has no monthly subscription fee—you just pay five cents per label—or you can choose the Professional subscription plan with no label fee and more customization options.
+With Shippo, you can opt for the Starter plan that has no monthly subscription fee, or you can choose the Professional subscription plan with no label fee and more customization options.

 This is the second of a series of posts dedicated to helping Shopify sellers optimize their shipping strategy to boost their bottom line.
 You may also be interested in the first post on how to choose a Shopify shipping app.
 If you’re looking for more advice, check out our e-commerce tools and best practices page or our e-commerce shipping guide.